anordal/git-revise/README.md

 [![Documentation Status](https://readthedocs.org/projects/git-revise/badge/?version=latest)](https://git-revise.readthedocs.io/en/latest/?badge=latest)

-`git revise` is a `git` subcommand to efficiently update, split, and rearrange commits.
-It is heavily inspired by `git rebase`, however it tries to be more efficient and ergonomic for patch-stack oriented workflows.
+`git revise` is a `git` subcommand to efficiently update, split and rearrange commits.
+It is heavily inspired by `git rebase`, but tries to be more efficient and ergonomic for patch-stack oriented workflows.

 By default, `git revise` will apply staged changes to a target commit, then